2015 Los Angeles Dodgers season: September / October

-September began with a good pitching matchup between Zach Greinke and Giants ace Madison Bumgarner.
+September began with a good pitching matchup between Zack Greinke and Giants ace Madison Bumgarner.
 The Dodgers, thanks to a solo homer by Joc Pederson held on to win the game 2–1.
 Chase Utley hit his first home run as a Dodger and Clayton Kershaw tied a career high with 15 strikeouts in a 2–1 complete game victory to complete the Dodgers sweep of the Giants.

 The traveled to play the San Diego Padres at Petco Park the following day.
 Top prospect Corey Seager made his Dodgers debut and was two for four with two RBI but Mat Latos and the bullpen struggled as the Dodgers lost 10–7.
 They then hit five homers on September 4 to beat the Padres 8–4.
 Alex Wood pitched seven scoreless innings in the Dodgers 2–0 win the following day.
 The Dodgers capitalized on a three-run error by Padres reliever Nick Vincent to win the final game of the series, 5–1.
 Scott Van Slyke had four hits, including two doubles, and four RBIs as the Dodgers beat the Los Angeles Angels of Anaheim 7–5 at Angel Stadium on Labor Day.
 The following day, Kershaw held the Angels to two runs in seven innings and the Dodgers ran their win streak to five games with a 6–4 win.
 Albert Pujols hit a tie-breaking RBI single in the eighth inning and the Angels won the final game of the series, 3–2.
 The Dodgers next traveled to Chase Field for a matchup with the Arizona Diamondbacks.
 Welington Castillo hit a three-run homer in the first inning and the Diamondbacks piled on with six runs in the second to rout the Dodgers 12–4.
 Seager was 4-for-4 with a walk and his first major league home run in the Dodgers 9–5 win over the Diamondbacks on September 12.
 Greinke only allowed three hits in eight scoreless innings as the Dodgers took the series finale, 4–3.